nttuyen/mdstripe/README.md

 ### Compatibility
 - PrestaShop `1.5.0.17` - `1.5.6.3` (Credit card form needs a lot of markup adjustments, depending on the theme)
 - PrestaShop `1.6.0.5` - `1.6.1.10` (Credit card form doesn't need a lot of adjustments if the theme supports Bootstrap)
-- PrestaShop `1.7.0.0` - `1.7.0.0` (Alipay and credit card form are not available, just the original Stripe checkout)
+- PrestaShop `1.7.0.0` - `1.7.0.0` (Apple Pay and credit card form are not available, just the original Stripe checkout)

 ## License
 Academic Free License 3.0